SarahElzayat/Todo-App-Flutter/README.md

 A simple todo mobile application that allows you to add new tasks, mark them as done or archived.

-Dart and Flutter were used.
+I used Dart and Flutter with BLoC state management, and an SQFLite database.